greenplum-db/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 :   The name of the resource group.

 CONCURRENCY integer
-:   The maximum number of concurrent transactions, including active and idle transactions, that are permitted for this resource group.
+:   Optional.
+The maximum number of concurrent transactions, including active and idle transactions, that are permitted for this resource group.
 The `CONCURRENCY` value must be an integer in the range \[0 .. `max_connections`\].
 The default `CONCURRENCY` value for resource groups defined for roles is 20.

 :   You must set `CONCURRENCY` to zero \(0\) for resource groups that you create for external components.

 :   > **Note** You cannot set the `CONCURRENCY` value for the `admin_group` to zero \(0\).

-CPU\_RATE\_LIMIT integer
+CPU_HARD_QUOTA_LIMIT integer
-CPUSET <coordinator_cores>;<segment_cores>
-:   Required.
-You must specify only one of `CPU_RATE_LIMIT` or `CPUSET` when you create a resource group.

-:   `cpu_hard_quota_limit` is the percentage of CPU resources to allocate to this resource group.
+:   Optional.
+The percentage of CPU resources to allocate to this resource group.
 The minimum CPU percentage you can specify for a resource group is 1.
 The maximum is 100.
-The sum of the `cpu_hard_quota_limit` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.
+The sum of the `CPU_HARD_QUOTA_LIMIT` values specified for all resource groups defined in the Greenplum Database cluster must be less than or equal to 100.

+CPUSET <coordinator_cores>;<segment_cores>
+:   You must specify only one of `CPU_HARD_QUOTA_LIMIT` or `CPUSET` when you create a resource group.

 :   `CPUSET` identifies the CPU cores to reserve for this resource group on the coordinator host and on segment hosts.
 The CPU cores that you specify must be available in the system and cannot overlap with any CPU cores that you specify for other resource groups.